 Usage notes

-This topic provides sample command lines that are based on the 64-bit Linux system.
+This topic provides sample command lines that work on the 64-bit Linux system.
 For other systems, replace ./ossutil64 in the commands with the corresponding binary name.
-For more information, see ossutil.
+For more information, see ossutil command reference.

-When you run the sync command without including the --delete option, the number of files that you can synchronize at a time is unlimited.
-If you include the --delete option, you can synchronize up to 1 million files at a time.
-If the number of files to synchronize exceeds 1 million, the over max sync numbers 1000000. error message is returned.
+When you run the sync command without including the --delete option, the number of local files that you can synchronize at a time is unlimited.
+If you include the --delete option, you can synchronize up to 1 million local files at a time.
+If the number of local files that you want to synchronize exceeds 1 million, the over max sync numbers 1000000. error message is returned.

-- The sync command recursively synchronizes all objects and subdirectories in a specified directory.
+• The sync command recursively synchronizes all objects and subdirectories in the specified directory.
 The cp command recursively synchronizes objects only when the -r option is specified.

-- If you run the sync command to synchronize data to an OSS bucket, you can add the --delete option to the command to delete all objects that do not exist in the source bucket but exist in the destination bucket.
+• If you run the sync command to synchronize data to an OSS bucket, you can add the --delete option to the command to delete the following objects from the destination bucket: objects that exist in the destination bucket but do not exist in the source bucket.
 This way, only the synchronized objects are retained in the destination bucket.
 The cp command does not support the --delete option.

 Except for the preceding differences, you can use the sync and cp commands in a similar manner.
 For more information about how to run the cp command, see Copy objects.